RTXteam/RTX-KG2/README.md

 - 384 GiB of system RAM
 - 750 GiB of disk space in the root file system
 - high-speed networking
-- ideally, AWS zone `us-west-2` since that is where the S3 buckets are located
+- ideally, AWS zone `us-west-2` since that is where the RTX KG2 S3 buckets are located

 ## We assume there is no MySQL cruft